Zylann/godot_voxel/doc/source/graph_nodes.md

 Outputs: `out`
 Parameters: `noise`

 Returns computation of 2D noise at coordinates `(x, y)` using the FastNoiseLite library.
-The `noise` parameter is specified with an instance of the [ZN_FastNoiseLite](ZN_FastNoiseLite.md) resource.\n			Note: this node might be a little faster than `Noise2D`.
+The `noise` parameter is specified with an instance of the [ZN_FastNoiseLite](ZN_FastNoiseLite.md) resource.
+Note: this node might be a little faster than `Noise2D`.

 ### FastNoise2_2D